swissup/swissup.github.io/m1/argento/luxury/configuration.md

 #### Home Page

 In Luxury theme you can use alternative logo on homepage.
 Here you can upload logo for normal and retina displays.
+And toggle transparent header on homepage.

 ![Home Page](/images/argento/luxury/configuration/home_page.png)